You are here

 A. Standard Stream

-In addition to the Core requirements above, students must complete 1.5 credits as follows:
+In addition to the Core requirements above, students must complete 1.5 credits from the following:

 4. (1.5 credits)